Koiya/bracketBot/README.md

-Discord bot to show brackets for tournaments
+Discord bot to show brackets for tournaments (WIP)